arbaz0010/AutoAI-OS/README.md

 Traditional operating systems (POSIX/Linux/Windows) rely on static kernel drivers and rigid legacy abstraction layers. **AutoAI-OS** introduces a paradigm shift: an intelligent runtime where hardware discovery, bus abstraction, diagnostic health, and driver execution are dynamically managed by a resident AI Kernel and LLM Code Generator.

-Inspired by bare-metal direct-boot architectures (such as `NIGHTRUN`) and designed for modular scaling across platforms—from cloud nodes to embedded MicroPython firmware—AutoAI-OS provides a fully autonomous operating environment for modern computing workloads.
+Inspired by bare-metal direct-boot architectures and designed for modular scaling across platforms—from cloud nodes to embedded MicroPython firmware—AutoAI-OS provides a fully autonomous operating environment for modern computing workloads.

 ---